-District Network Only Medical Plan (Exclusive Provider Organization)
+Exclusive Provider Organization Medical Plan

 Network Provider

 Lifetime Maximum Payment Limits

 ■ Hospice Care \$10,000

-■ All Other Benefits (for any medical plan provided by FHDA) \$2,000,000

 COPAY AMOUNTS

 Physician Office Copay Amount \$25 per visit

 Specialist Office Copay Amount \$30 per visit

 Covered Charges will be payable at 100% after the Copay amount.
 The Copay amount will not count toward satisfaction of the Out-of-Pocket and will continue to apply after the Out-of-Pocket Maximum has been reached.

 Emergency Room Copay Amount \$100 per visit

 Copay waived if admitted.

 Inpatient Hospital Confinement Copay Amount \$100 per confinement

 Annual Deductible

-• Per Person \$350
+■ Per Person \$350

-• Per Family \$1,050
+■ Per Family (Member plus two or more Dependents) \$1,050

 Out-of-Pocket Maximums

 ■ Per Person \$1,000

-■ Per Family \$3,000
+■ Per Family (Member plus two or more Dependents) \$3,000

-If the amount you pay for Eligible Expenses in any one calendar year Maximum shown above, subsequent covered medical Benefits will be remainder of the calendar year (except as described above for Copay e payable at 100% for the
+If the amount you pay for Eligible Expenses in any one calendar year reaches the Out-of-Pocket